 The evaluation adopts stratified purposeful sampling.
-This approach allows for illustrating characteristics enabling credible comparisons of all six program categories and program grant category subsets.
+This approach allows for illustrating characteristics enabling credible comparisons of all grant program categories and subsets.
 In determining this sample, a proportional case size by category equal to 75 percent of the grants within each grant type was selected as this reasonably allows for adequate representation in all six program grant categories and to the grant category emphases in the five program grant categories where diversity is an explicit objective.
 This level reasonably allows for sufficient cases for within and across group comparative analysis while streamlining collection and reducing respondent burden.

 The following approach was employed to identifying the grants to use within each grant type in doing the sampling.
 The first step was to identify the primary research goals.
 The primary goal of the research is to determine the approaches used by the more successful grant projects (best practices and lessons learned).
 Two secondary goals are to emphasize larger programs (since they have a greater monetary risk) and more recently employed practices (since these presumably will be more germane to the types of project grants that will be considered for future funding).
-To address these goals, cases were systematically removed from the universe of all projects comprised within each program grant category using this initial criterion: 1) Projects ranked with a value of 3 or below (using a 5-point ranking scale) based on an assessment of the project grants’ quality and richness from an overall analysis of each final project grant report.
+To address these goals, cases were removed from consideration using this initial criterion: 1) Projects ranked with a value of 3 or below (using a 5-point ranking scale) based on an assessment of the project grants’ quality and richness from an overall analysis of each final project grant report.
 Afterwards, if projects still needed to be removed from any group, they were done so by following these two rules: 2) all else equal, larger grants were favored; and 2) all else equal, more recently awarded grants were favored.

 Exhibit 2.
 Cases in Grant Program Categories and Grant Program Category Subsets